csb6/html-plus-plus/README.md

 # HTML++

 Write HTML using C++ templates.
-The HTML document is represented as a single, deeply- nested type which is type-checked by the compiler using certain rules about how HTML elements are allowed to be nested (e.g. nothing can be nested inside a `<br>` tag).
+The HTML document is represented as a single, deeply-nested type which is type-checked by the compiler using certain rules about how HTML elements are allowed to be nested (e.g. nothing can be a child of a `<br>` tag).

-If compilation succeeds, you will have a program that prints an HTML document to the standard output when run, with readable indentation.
+If compilation succeeds, you will have a program that prints a properly-indented HTML document to the standard output when run.

 ## Example